slavo23/js-pagination-algorithm/README.md

 This is my implementation of pagination algorithm using javascript.
-The instance of a class should takes two arguments:

 ```
     The instance of a class should takes